MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/sub-match-class.md

 ### <a name="remarks"></a>Açıklamalar

-TypeDef, şablon türü bağımsız değişkeninin `Bidit`eşanlamlısıdır.
+TypeDef `Bidit` şablon türü bağımsız değişkeni için bir eş anlamlı.

 ## <a name="length"></a>sub_match:: length